swaros/contxt/docs/documentation/tasks.md

 ##### exists, notExists
-these two requirements checks if a file exists, or not. you can use any variable here. (environment is also an variable)
+these two requirements checks if a file exists, or not. you can use any variable here. (environment is also a variable)

 ````yaml
 task: